wbabik/Practical_computing/Class_3/Class3.md

 You will be guided through the steps of changing your password.
 Please enter your passwords carefully!

-**Remember!
-Uppercase letters are not the same as lowercase in Linux !!!** The new password should be difficult to crack.
+**Remember!** Uppercase letters are not the same as lowercase in Linux !
+The new password should be difficult to crack.
 Please make it at least 8 characters long, including a capital letter and a number.

-**Remember or write down the new password!** You'll use it from now on.
+**Remember or write down the new password!** You will use it from now on.
 ---
 &nbsp;

 #### The anatomy of a command
-In the terminal, you type a command that has a specific syntax, e.g.:
+In the terminal, you type commands that have a specific syntax, e.g.:

 `ls -l`